TEAM INFORMATION & RESOUCES

 The pit setup crew will be required to leave the venue through the main concourse of the Wolstein Center on the Carnegie Ave exit (Gate A).

 A driver must stay with the vehicle at all times while it is in the loading lane and area.
-After off-loading, the driver can take the trailer to the designated surface parking lot at 1802 Central Avenue, Cleveland, OH 44115.
-PLEASE NOTE: This is a new location from last season and a Parking Pass will be required to park in this lot.
+After offloading, the driver can take the trailer to the designated surface parking lot at 2027 Prospect Avenue, Cleveland, OH 44115.
+PLEASE NOTE: This is a diffrent location from last season and a Parking Pass will be required to park in this lot.
 The tow vehicle can remain with the trailer in the parking lot until the pit setup is complete.
 After that, only trailers will be allowed in this lot.
-Remember to pick up and attach the parking permit to your trailer.
+Remember to pick up the parking permit and attach it to your trailer.

 Teams arriving late on Wednesday and unable to complete their pit setup by 8:00 pm will be allowed to finish on Thursday morning between 7:45 and 8:30 am.
-Teams in this situation should keep their pit work permit and use this to allow up to five team members to walk down the ramp to the loading dock to enter (They will NOT be permitted to drive down the ramp).
+Teams in this situation should keep their Pit Setup Permit and use it to allow up to six team members to walk down the ramp to the loading dock (they will NOT be permitted to drive down the ramp) to enter the building.
 The rest of the team can enter via the concourse at 8:30 am.
 No work will be allowed on the robot during these load-in periods.

 Don’t forget your safety glasses!
-We have a very, very limited number of glasses this season so if you want friends and parents to attend the event, please bring your own personal glasses and masks so those we do have can be provided to guests and VIPs
+We have a very, very limited number of glasses this season, so if you want friends and parents to attend the event, please plan to bring your own personal glasses so those we do have can be provided to guests and VIPs

 There will be 6 waiting stalls designated in the dock area.

-When a team is completely ready to load out i.e. all materials packed and consolidated, 1 person will come to the loading dock to get their load out order and permit.
-They should not bring their pit with them.
+When a team is completely ready to load out (i.e., all materials packed and consolidated), 1 person will come to the loading dock to get their Load Out Permit and receive their load-out order.
+DO NOT bring your pit or pit supplies with you.

 If there is space, they will be given an open stall to move their pit into.